City Status Investigation

 • Substantial investment in infrastructure:

-• Upgrades to Forrest Highway, Harvey and Australind town centres, and industrial estates.
+• Upgrades to Forrest Highway, Harvey and Treendale town centres, and industrial estates.

-• Strong partnerships with Development WA, Main Roads, and Regional Development Australia.
+• Strong partnerships with state and commonwealth departments.

-• The district already provides city-level services, such as waste management, community facilities, and emergency service support (Harvey SES, Bushfire Brigades).
+• The district already provides city-level services, such as community facilities (leisure centres, skate parks, playgrounds), and emergency service support (Harvey SES, Bushfire Brigades).

 5. Community Identity and Civic Pride

-• Transitioning to city status reflects the community’s growth, diversity, and ambition.
+• Transitioning to city status reflects the community’s pride in where they live, strong growth, diversity, and ambition.

 • A city designation can: